-J. Elaine Marcos to speak at AMDA NY’s Graduation Ceremony
+Thank You to J. Elaine Marcos for speaking at AMDA NY’s Summer 2018 Graduation Ceremony

 With extensive credits on Broadway and in film and television, AMDA alumna J. Elaine Marcos is known for her brilliant comedic timing and scene-stealing roles.
 This consummate artist and triple-threat got her professional start shortly after graduating from AMDA, when she starred in the national tour of A Chorus Line as Connie Wong, a role she has since recreated three more times.